 Mark Holmes, an alcohol liaison nurse at Queen's Medical Centre in Nottingham, describes the risks associated with drinking.

-What type of alcohol problems do you see among women at your hospital?
+What type of alcohol problems do you see among women?

 What's wrong with a few drinks each night?

 "That depends on how few and how strong the drinks are.
 Long-term heavy drinking can damage your liver, which needs to function properly to break down alcohol.
 In extreme cases, alcoholic liver damage ends in cirrhosis, which can lead to complete liver failure and death.
 Women can't drink as many units of alcohol a week as men without much greater risk of causing harm.